The Best Things to Do in the Scottish Borders

 Read all about our favourite things to do in the Scottish Borders that you're sure to love too

 Ah, the bonny land.
 There is much to be explored in Scotland with droves of visitors heading to the shining lights of Edinburgh and the Highlands.
 A lesser-known secret is that of the Scottish Borders, perfectly placed for day trips.
 Looking for things to do in Borders?
 Explore the rugged beauty of the Berwickshire coastline, dally amongst sprawling countryside and get to know real Scottish history.
 There is more to this delightful place than haggis, kilts and people doing impressions of William Wallace (recommended by the way), we promise.
-Here's the official Plum Guide list of things to do in the Scottish Borders.
+When it comes to travel, we here at Plum Guide know more than a thing or two, so trust our expert advice and enjoy the trip of a lifetime.
+Here's our official list of things to do in Borders.

 If there is anywhere to learn about the life and times of the great Walter Scott, it’s Abbotsford.
 Immerse yourself in the space and objects that inspired his great poems and novels - you can even peruse his personal library.
 The beautiful, formal Regency gardens are straight out of a romance novel and the layout harks back to Scott’s original design.
 Decadent, sumptuous and fragrant, the grounds provide all the inspiration you need for your